1npo/frigate/CONTRIBUTING.md

 ## What to Contribute

 - Report bugs
-- Request enhancements or changes
+- Request enhancements or changes to the game
 - Submit pull requests to fix bugs
-- Submit pull requests to implement enhancements or changes
+- Submit pull requests to implement game enhancements or changes

 ## How to Contribute